 - Limiting acidic foods and drinks

 - Using a mouthguard if you grind your teeth at night

 If you already have teeth sensitivity then these preventative measures can also help to minimize sensitivity, especially when used with a sensitive teeth home remedy.

 Teeth sensitivity can really take a toll on you, especially when it means you can't eat or drink some of your favorite things.
 It may mean that even daily activities like brushing your teeth or breathing in cold air have become painful.
 If that’s the case, then you definitely need to find a teeth sensitivity remedy that works for you.

 There are a number of different remedies out there that you can try.
 Some are natural and you can easily make them at home, and some you can buy online or from a shop.

-Hismile’s NHpro Enamel Care is a really effective, clinically-proven product for remineralising your tooth enamel and reducing sensitivity.
+Hismile’s NHpro Enamel Care and cariPRO Enamel Armour are both really effective, clinically-proven products for remineralizing your tooth enamel and reducing sensitivity.
 However, if you are just looking for effective toothpaste, you can try BioMin Toothpaste.

 For those of you on a budget, some of the better-known brands like Sensodyne have products specifically for sensitive teeth.